freenas/freenas-docs/userguide/intro.rst

 * The :ref:`Replication system <Replication Tasks>` has been redesigned and rebuilt.

+* Managing SSH connections has been unified in the :menuselection:`System --> SSH Connections` and
+  :menuselection:`System --> SSH Keypairs`
+  screens.

 * iocage :ref:`template jails <Creating Template Jails>` can now be created from the |web-ui|.